 Most stakeholders at country and programme levels do not find the process of preparing MCS descriptions particularly problematic, although there is a general perception that it is rather time-consuming and resource intensive.
-At country-level, four countries (Estonia, Latvia, Malta, Poland) reported that they were able to develop their MCS within the 6-month deadline without particular issues.
+At country-level, four countries (Estonia, Latvia, Malta, Poland) reported that they were able to develop their MCS within the six-month deadline without particular issues.
 This was also the timing mentioned by most of POs, with some exceptions in Greece.
-For Latvian POs, the process was even shorter, 3-4 months,
+For Latvian POs, the process was even shorter, three to four months.

 The process at country level in Greece and Slovakia, but also for some POs (e.g. some in Latvia and some in Greece) proved to be more challenging.
 The process took longer due to the number of stakeholders involved and the need to reflect national legislation and/or national-specific approaches.
 For instance, in Greece the programme-level MCS is also included in the national-level MCS.
-This increases the level of administrative burden and the time required to reach approval from the NFP.
-Another challenge in Greece, but also in Latvia, is that the MCS, once adopted, needs to be integrated into national legislation.
+This increases the level of administrative burden and the time required to reach approval by the NFP.
+Another challenge in Greece is that the MCS, once adopted, needs to be integrated into national legislation.
 This was assessed as burdensome by the stakeholders.
 Interviewees in Slovakia highlighted that the wording of the Regulations was not detailed enough for the purposes of preparing a detailed MCS description and that there were delays in the preparation of the MCS due to workload and overlapping tasks (preparation of new programmes and closing the previous programmes).
-In Latvia, POs highlighted a challenging process of having the MCS approved by the AA, which provided numerous comments.
-In Latvia, there is also an obligation to update the MCS once a year.
+In Latvia, there were questions as to the sequence of events as FMO questions on the MCS description come after the AA's audit of the MCS description, with the implication that this suggested a lack of trust.
+POs and the NFP questioned the need for an annual review of the MCS by the NFP and POs, linked to the process of AA review, given the additional burden implied.
+The AA explained that there is only a need to update the MCS if there have been changes.
+The Regulation on the NFM/EEA FM requires that every year the AA draws up and submits to the FMO an Annual Audit Report (AAR).
+The scope of the AAR, which is set out in the Financial Guidance, includes a chapter on changes to the MCS.
+Every year the AA has to assess the changes made to the MCS and report, if they are considered significant.
+Significant changes refer to changes which could have an impact on the proper functioning of the MCS and the level of assurance they provide.
+It is expected that the AA confirms that these modifications do not affect the conclusions of the opinion previously issued based on Reg.
+Art.
+5.5.1 (e).

 What also added to the time taken in Estonia and Malta were the negotiations with the FMO on the MCS institutional setup.
 Estonia negotiated the role of implementing agencies, which are not foreseen in the Regulations, but have an implementing role in EU funding schemes in Estonia.
-An issue negotiated in Malta was the dual role for the Funds and Programmes Division as the NFP and the PO.
+An issue negotiated in Malta was the dual role for the Funds and

+Programmes Division as the NFP and the PO.
 Time was needed to separate the functions in the Description of the MCS.

-Taken overall, the requirement to prepare the MCS document was not per se considered an issue.
-The MCS as a system needs to exist at country level anyway, so it is not an issue to describe it in a document for the FMO.
-In fact, interviewees highlighted that there are even more documents going beyond the overarching description, which describe MCS procedures in detail.
+Taken overall, the requirement to prepare the MCS document was not viewed as problematic as it involves describing an existing national MCS system, In fact, interviewees highlighted that there are even more documents going beyond the overarching description, which describe MCS procedures in detail.
 So, the feedback focused not on the requirement as such, but the review process.